Doping in American football: Use in the NFL

 The BALCO Scandal in 2003 also revealed many users of steroids in the NFL.
 The scandal followed a US Federal government investigation of the Bay Area Laboratory Co-operative (BALCO) into accusations of its supplying anabolic steroids to professional athletes.
 U.S. sprint coach Trevor Graham had given an anonymous phone call to the U.S. Anti-Doping Agency (USADA) in June 2003 accusing a number of athletes being involved in doping with a steroid that was not detectable at the time.
 He named BALCO owner Victor Conte as the source of the steroid.
 As evidence, Graham delivered a syringe containing traces of a substance nicknamed The Clear.

 Shortly after, then-director of the UCLA Olympic Analytical Laboratory Don Catlin, developed a testing process for The Clear (tetrahydrogestrinone (THG)).
 With the ability to detect THG, the USADA retested 550 existing urine samples from athletes, of which several proved to be positive for THG.

-A number of players from the Oakland Raiders were implicated in this scandal, including Bill Romanowski, Tyrone Wheatley, Barrett Robbins, Chris Cooper and Dana Stubblefield.
+A number of players from the Oakland Raiders were implicated in this scandal, including Bill Romanowski, Tyrone Wheatley, Barret Robbins, Chris Cooper and Dana Stubblefield.
 Recently, many players have confessed to steroid use.
 One of these players was former Oakland Raiders player Bill Romanowski.
 Romanowski confessed on 60 Minutes to using steroids for a two-year period beginning in 2001.
 He stated that these were supplied by former NFL player and former head of BALCO Victor Conte, saying:

 I took [human growth hormone] for a brief period and ...
 I definitely didn't receive what I got out of THG."

 A notable occurrence happened in 2006.
 During the season, San Diego Chargers linebacker Shawne Merriman failed a drug test and was suspended for four games when his primary "A" sample and backup "B" sample both tested positive for a banned substance.
 Merriman was named NFL Defensive Rookie of the Year in 2005, with 54 tackles and 10 sacks.
 He also had a total of five passes defended and two forced fumbles.
 He was a starting player in the 2005 Pro Bowl, and was a leader on his team in sacks in the 2006 season.
 The incident led to the passage of a rule that forbids a player who tests positive steroids from being selected to the Pro Bowl in the year in which they tested positive.
 The rule is commonly referred to as the "Merriman Rule".
 However, NFL Commissioner Roger Goodell has tried to distance the policy from being associated with the player, stating that Merriman tested clean on 19 of 20 random tests for performance-enhancing drugs since entering the league.